okiww/okiww/README.md

 ***My <a href="https://okiww.github.io/">📝 Portofolio</a>***<br>
-***Engineering Lead, Build Teams, Part time as a Programmer Full time as a Dad!***
+***Engineering Lead, Build Team, Part time as a Programmer Full time as a Dad!***